Nike Five Forces Analysis & Recommendations (Porter’s Model)

 Nike Five Forces Analysis, Porter, competition, customers, suppliers, substitution, new entrants power sportswear business case study

 A pair of Nike Air Max Classic shoes.
-This Porter’s Five Forces analysis of Nike Inc. shows external factors that indicate competitive rivalry as the strongest force in the business environment.
-The bargaining power of customers, the bargaining power of substitutes, and the threat of new entrants are moderate issues, while the bargaining power of suppliers is the weakest force in the sporting goods industry environment.
+This Five Forces analysis of Nike Inc. shows external factors that indicate competitive rivalry as the strongest force in the business environment.
+Customers, substitutes, and new entrants are moderate issues, while supplier power is the weakest force in the sporting goods industry environment.
 (Photo: Public Domain)

 Nike’s market position as a leading global business depends on strategic effectiveness in addressing the five forces affecting the industry environment.
 The external forces of competitors, buyers, suppliers, substitutes, and new entrants challenge the athletic shoes and apparel company.
 The business strengths enumerated in the SWOT analysis of Nike Inc. help overcome such challenges noted in this Five Forces analysis.